DUNE/p3s/documents/src/JOB.md

 client.
 These instructions are not generic as they are tailored to operation of the protoDUNE experiment at CERN in 2018.
-There are references to certain directory locations, environment variables and scripts that are application-specific.
+There are references to certain directory locations, environment variables and scripts that are site and application-specific.
 * There is a separate "overview" document which contains a general description of how p3s works and what its components are.
 For the end user a lot of this detail won't matter since they are typically